sethei/MP02_UF03_Joc_del_dau/entregues/Create sergi.md

 )
 RETURNS bit
 AS BEGIN
-	DECLARE @Total as int, @Totalrival as int
-	SET @Total = (SELECT SUM(punts_anotats)
+	DECLARE @Meus as bit, @Total as int, @Totalrival as int SET @Total = (SELECT SUM(punts_anotats)
 			FROM Marcador M
 			WHERE n_jugador_anota=@N_jugador)